pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

       - finds the applications being used (usage metrics), identifies users, and enables offline data analysis.
       - enables IT departments to discover cloud applications used in their organization
       - allows the applications to be brought under IT control to help mitigate risk of potential data leakage or other security threats
-    - Azure AD Connect Health [^](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect-health/)
-      - enables you to monitor and gain insights into the overall health of the integration between your on-premises Windows Server Active Directory/Active Directory Federation Service and Azure AD (or Office 365).
     - Azure AD Identity Protection [^](https://azure.microsoft.com/documentation/articles/active-directory-identityprotection/)
       - is a security service that enables you to gain insights into potential security vulnerabilities affecting users in your organization (more specifically, their identities)
     - Active Directory editions [^](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis#choose-an-edition) [^](https://azure.microsoft.com/en-us/pricing/details/active-directory/)
       - **Free** - manage users, synchronize with on-premises Active Directory, establish SSO across Azure and Office 365, and access SaaS applications in the Azure AD application gallery
       - **Basic** - Free tier, plus self-service password resets, group-based application access, customizable branding, Azure AD Application Proxy, and a 99.9 percent availability service level agreement (SLA)